p-groarke/wsay/readme.md

 # You can set the voice speed, from 0 to 100.
 50 is the default speed.
 wsay "Quickly speaking" --speed 75

 # Degrade the sound to give a CB / radio feel.
+There are multiple effects provided.
-wsay "3 3 3 Lima Delta, do you know how to operate the transponder?" --fxradio1 wsay "3 3 3 Lima Delta, if able input 7 7 0 0 into your transponder." --fxradio2
+wsay "3 3 3 Lima Delta, do you know how to operate the transponder?" --fxradio 1 wsay "3 3 3 Lima Delta, if able input 7 7 0 0 into your transponder." --fxradio 2

-# When using speech xml on the command line, escape double quotes with backslashes.
-wsay "Lets take a little <silence msec=\"500\"/> pause."

 # If speaking code or text with special characters, you can disable speech xml parsing.
 wsay "<html>Definitely Facebook</html>" --nospeechxml